 On the other hand, if you are looking for a drink that takes you back to your last trip to Korea, Ice Lab also serves authentic Da-bang coffee.
 The drink allows you to have a glimpse of Korean history as it draws inspiration from the coffee served by the tea rooms or da-bang that were widespread in South Korea before western-style cafes came in the 20th century.

-Here at Nayana K-pop Cafe & Restaurant, you will find your favourite bingsu flavours and your go-to Korean fried chicken that will definitely not disappoint.
+At Nayana K-pop Cafe & Restaurant, you will find your favourite bingsu flavours and your go-to Korean fried chicken that will not disappoint.
 The cafe-cum-restaurant serves Korean breakfast dishes like Croffles, Mandu and Injeolmi toast.

-For lunch, you can expect Nayana’s specials to be served like their Hotplate Chicken Dakgalbi and Tofu Kimchi Jeongol, which are all perfect for sharing.
-So when you visit, go grab some friends or family and indulge in Korean food!
+You can expect Nayana’s specials to be served for lunch, like their Hotplate Chicken Dakgalbi and Tofu Kimchi Jeongol, which are perfect for sharing.
+So when you visit, grab some friends or family and indulge in Korean food!

 If you live in the East and want to get some Korean food, then you’re in for a treat.
 Just located in Hougang is Two Cranes, a Korean-inspired cafe that serves up bingsu with a local twist.
 Two Cranes delivers a little bit of Singapore in their Pulut Hitam Bingsu and it is truly a delightful combination.